paz52/ESO-IoT-Temperature-Data-Project/README.md

-# :mortar_board: MOSS Client for the Programming Course of the UTFSM

-**MOSS-UTFSM** is a tool that aims to support teachers and assistants of the Universidad Técnica Federico Santa María in the detection of plagiarism in homework, using [Standford's MOSS System](https://theory.stanford.edu/~aiken/moss/ "Standford's Plagiarism Detection") for Measure Of Software Similarity and the [Amazon S3 Service](https://aws.amazon.com/s3/) for plagiarism reports storage.
+# ESO Internship Project: Thermographic camera for telescope maintenance

+This project is established in the context of the Summer Students Chile 2021 internship program of the European Southern Observatory (ESO).
+The project's objective is to get practice and be familiar with the IoT technology using a small thermal camera to be deployed in the field in our telescopes for maintenance purposes.

+This project was developed using the [Infrared Thermal Sensor MLX90640](https://www.mouser.cl/new/melexis/melexis-mlx90640-fir-sensor/) and the [single board development kit nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).

+For more details, see the attached presentation.

 ## :mag_right: Requirements